3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 > The quick brown fox; jumps, over the lazy -- dog.

 The weird punctuation is on purpose: you may want to add symbols in your exercises oftenly.
-But at this point I guess you get the point.
+But at this point, I guess you get the point.
 This is a little harder than you think, but not harder than typing the alphabet.
 But I think that this is a very good exercise, as you don't miss any letter.